old-xebis/shellib/README.md

 Simple Bash scripting library.

-The goal of the library is to have a small yet useful set of functions.
-It is **not** intended to obscure or replace Bash idioms.
+Easy-to-use yet powerful library set of functions for Bash.
+The goal was **not** to replace traditional idioms but to provide a toolbox to boost your scripting productivity.

 **The project is under active development.**